 Well, here’s an example of using automation to eliminate the need for citizens to perform any of these steps.

-This completely takes the burden away from the main workforce and now they can focus on more urgent tasks.
+This completely takes the burden away from the main workforce so they can focus on more urgent tasks.

 Integrating employee and citizen communication channels with controlled access to the government system would be a good place to start.